 Step 1:- Issue of notice

-The parties who wish to get married must produce a notice to the Marriage Registrar, in whose jurisdiction either of the parties resided for at-least 30 days prior to the submission of notice.
+The parties who wish to marry must produce a notice to the Marriage Registrar, in whose jurisdiction either of the parties resided for at least 30 days prior to the submission of the notice.

 Step 2:- Solemnization